If you're out of Dashi Powder, reach for Chicken Stock Powder, Dried Bonito Shavings, Dried Shiitake Mushroom Soup Stock, Mentsuyu, and Kombu Powder.

 With a little creativity and these five fantastic substitutes, your cooking game is about to level up big time.

-If you’re looking to add a unique umami flavor to your recipes but can’t find dashi powder, these substitutes are sure to please.
+If you're looking to add a unique umami flavor to your recipes but can't find dashi powder, these substitutes are sure to please - for binding swaps in savory mixes, see eggs in meatballs substitution tips.

 1 - Chicken Stock Powder

-The chicken stock powder is a flavorful and convenient product that can easily elevate everyday cooking.
+The chicken stock powder is a flavorful and convenient product that can easily improve everyday cooking - for concentrated alternatives and usage ideas, read chicken stock concentrate swap ideas.

 The powder has a savory flavor with a subtle herbal scent and a coarse texture with flecks of seasoning throughout.